freezer333/web-foundations/web-foundations/src/http/verbs.md

 private.acme.com/info.html
 ```

 The path is the same, but they are different web sites, from the perspective of the user.
-To help the web server understand which site the request if for, we add our first **HTTP header**, the `host` header to the `GET` request.
+To help the web server understand which site the request if for, we add our first **HTTP header**, the `Host` header to the `GET` request.

 ```
 GET /index.html HTTP/1.1
-host: example.com
+Host: example.com
 ```
 From the acme examples above, we can now see why the requests would be different.
 Both of the following request *go to the same web server*, but the web server can see that one is asking for `/info.html` from `www.acme.com` and the other from `private.acme.com`.

 ```
 GET /info.html HTTP/1.1
-host: www.acme.com
+Host: www.acme.com

 ```
 ```
 GET /info.html HTTP/1.1
-host: private.acme.com
+Host: private.acme.com
 ```

 Of course, it's up to the web server to be smart enough to differentiate the two requests and return the right resource!